e-picas/grunt-nunjucks-render/README.md

     -   Default value: `"\n"`
     -   A string used to separate parsed strings between them and from templates contents.

+-   **modifyEnv**
+    -   Type: `Function`
+    -   Default value: `null`
+    -   A function that takes a Nunjucks Environment as the first argument and returns it with modifications, such as the addition of custom filters.

 #### Examples

 You can have a look at the `Gruntfile.js` of the plugin for various usage examples.